How do I get my teen to read more?

 It’s important not to discourage your tween or teen from reading something that brings them pleasure.
 Perhaps they’re re-reading a childhood favourite for the umpteenth time.
 Great!
 Any time they spend reading for comfort or pleasure is a good thing – and in time will lead to them discovering new favourites as well.
 We often hear parents discouraging their older children from reading graphic novels.
 But graphic novels are an excellent gateway to a regular reading routine.
 More often than not, they hold as much narrative depth and as many complex characters as a full-length novel.
 Similarly, try not to put too much pressure on your child to read ‘the classics’ – there’s nothing more likely to turn them off reading altogether than something that they find inaccessible and can’t relate to.
 There are plenty of brilliant and very relevant new books and authors out there for kids in this age group.
 Take them to a bookshop and let them choose whatever takes their fancy.

 Our new Macaw subscription is the perfect way to get tweens and teens excited about reading again.
-They will get to choose between two brilliant new books each month, plus they will become part of our book-loving community via the Macaws online Clubhouse.
+They get to choose between two brilliant new books each month, plus they become part of our book-loving community via the Macaws online Clubhouse.
 Every book is accompanied by activity ideas, book club-style questions, a bespoke bookmark, author interviews, facts, jokes and videos, all designed to engage them more fully with what they’re reading and to get them excited about books.
-Find out more about what inspired our new reading category here and look out for details of our big launch coming soon!
+Find out more about what inspired our new reading category here and sign up for your subscription here!